cbor2

 cde?: boolean

-Turn on options for draft-ietf-cbor-cde-05.
+Turn on all options for draft-ietf-cbor-cde-05.

 convertUnsafeIntsToFloat?: boolean